seanchan123/degree-salary-sg/README.md

 ***Preview***
 ![image](https://github.com/seanchan123/degree-salary-sg/assets/60666738/6ecb61c6-3108-4046-8137-f224263d4cb7)

 A preview of the website can be found [here](https://degree-salary-sg-ochre.vercel.app/).
-This release is not from the latest commit.

 Users are able to **filter** and **search** between the year, the university and the degree programme against any 2 chosen axis: